TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Math/0_Entry_Points/Concepts and Theorems for Markov Process.md

 - [[Concepts and Theorems in Hilbert Space]]

+- Friedman, A. (1975). *Stochastic differential equations and applications*.
+Vol.1
 - [[Monte Carlo Statistical Methods by Robert]]
 - [[Introduction to Stochastic Calculus by Klebaner]]

 - [[A Probability Path by Resnick]]
 - [[Probability and Measure by Billingsley]]